Your Child's Checkup: 9 Years

 - read to learn about a topic of interest

-- handle increasingly difficult tasks in school, like gathering and organizing information into a book report
+- handle increasingly hard tasks in school, like gathering and organizing information into a book report

 - begin to take on chores at home and handle more homework

 - begin to show the signs of puberty (oily skin, acne, body odor).
 Girls may start breast development and grow hair in the armpit and pubic area.
-Boys also may develop body hair in addition to testicle and penis enlargement.
+Boys may develop body hair and have testicle and penis enlargement.